 Medical Editor: John P. Cunha, DO, FACOEP

-Calcium chloride injection is indicated in the immediate treatment of hypocalcemic tetany (abnormally low levels of calcium in the body that cause muscle spasm).
-It is also used in cardiac resuscitation, and to treat certain insect bites or stings.
-Calcium is a mineral.
-Consult your doctor about possible side effects.
+Calcium chloride injection is a mineral indicated in the immediate treatment of hypocalcemic tetany (abnormally low levels of calcium in the body that cause muscle spasm).
+Calcium chloride injection is also used in cardiac resuscitation, and to treat certain insect bites or stings.
+Side effects of calcium chloride injection include injection site reactions (tingling, burning sensation, inflammation of the veins [phlebitis]), low blood pressure, or fainting.

 The usual adult dose of calcium chloride injection varies from 5 to 10 mL depending on the condition being treated.
 Calcium chloride injection may interact with other drugs.
 Tell your doctor all medications and supplements you use.
 Safety for use in pregnancy has not been established.
 During pregnancy, calcium chloride injection should be used only if prescribed.
 Consult your doctor before breastfeeding.